Arash-Sabet/FluentPipeline/README.md

 # FluentPipeline
-An unambitious, simple and fluent implementation of tasks pipeline in .NEW
+An unambitious, simple and fluent implementation of tasks pipeline in .NET